SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 Examples of Lifecycle Marketing in Action

-• Onboarding nudges: A new signup receives a personalized checklist guiding them to first value.
+• Onboarding nudges: A new signup receives a personalized checklist guiding new customers to first value, ensuring effective engagement from the start.

 • Retention play: Customers who haven’t used a core feature in 30 days get an email and in-app prompt.

-• Expansion path: Free users who reach a usage cap are offered an upgrade.
+• Expansion path: Free users who reach a usage cap are offered an upgrade, with ongoing SaaS product development supporting new expansion opportunities.

-• Advocacy loop: Power users get invitations to share case studies or join referral programs.
+• Advocacy loop: Power users get invitations to share case studies or join referral programs, turning satisfied users into advocates.

 The key is intentionality.
 Every campaign exists to move users to the next stage of the lifecycle.